Modeling and Inventories

 NOTE: You will need Adobe Acrobat Reader, available as a free download, to view some of the files on this page.
 See EPA's PDF page to learn more about PDF, and for a link to the free Acrobat Reader.

-Understanding the effects of gasoline sulfur level in the in-use fleet is nescessary for assessing in-use emissions inventories and impacts of future policy decisions.
-This study recruited 81 cars and light trucks from owners in southeast Michigan, covering high sales vehicles of model years 2007-9 with approximately 20,000-40,000 odometer miles.
+Understanding the effects of gasoline sulfur level on the in-use fleet is important for assessing emissions inventories and impacts of future policy decisions.
+This study recruited 93 Tier 2 cars and light trucks from owners in southeast Michigan, covering high-sales vehicles of model years 2007-9 with approximately 20,000-40,000 odometer miles.
 Test fuels were two non-ethanol gasolines with properties typical of certification fuel, one at a sulfur content of 5 ppm and the other at 28 ppm (representative of retail fuel in the recruiting area).
-Emissions for gaseous and particulate matter were measured over the Federal Test Procedure at 75°F. Program design, data collection, and statistical analyses of the resulting data are described in this draft study report.
+Emissions for gaseous and particulate matter were measured over the Federal Test Procedure.
+Program design, data collection, and statistical analyses are described in the study report.
 The study database linked below contains vehicle, fuel, and emissions data used to perform the analyses.
+There is also a link to documents describing the independent peer review of the draft study report.